* This is the Professional Version. *

 HIV-associated dementia is chronic cognitive deterioration due to brain infection by HIV.

 Purely HIV-associated dementia is caused by neuronal damage by the HIV virus.
-However, in patients with HIV infection, dementia may result from other infections, such as secondary infection with JC virus causing progressive multifocal leukoencephalopathy.
-Other opportunistic infections (eg, fungal, bacterial, viral, protozoan) may also contribute.
+However, in patients with HIV infection, dementia may result from other disorders, some of which may be treatable.
+These disorders include other infections, such as secondary infection with JC virus causing progressive multifocal leukoencephalopathy and CNS lymphoma.
+Other opportunistic infections (eg, cryptococcal meningitis, other fungal meningitis, some bacterial infections, TB meningitis, viral infections, toxoplasmosis) may also contribute.